AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 After the installer is started
 You will have a choice for where to install the software (the default is usually OK, but something like ``c:\software`` might be better, if your computer security allows that.)

+You do not need to have administrator access to your computer to install GSAS-II, but apparently the newest windows security makes it hard to install software that is not registered with Microsoft: I am told you have to first right click, go to Properties, and check the “Unblock” box.

-More complete installation instructions on the GSAS2MAIN installation process on windows are linked below.
+More complete installation instructions on the installation process with GSAS2MAIN on windows are linked below.

 .. index:: gsas2main windows details
 .. toctree::